omid-b/gdp/README.md

 ```bash
 $ gdp seismic writehdr sacs/*/* --metadata ./metadata --maindir ./
 ```
-> **Description:** Write/update sac file headers from station meta files (metadata directory is specified using flag '--metadata ./metadata'), and event list (path to event list file is specified in '$maindir/download.config'; if this is an ambient noise tomography project, append '--ant' flag to the command above and it will ignore '--maindir').
+> **Description:** Write/update sac file headers from station metadata files (metadata directory is specified using flag '--metadata ./metadata'), and event list (path to event list file is specified in '$maindir/download.config'; if this is an ambient noise tomography project, append '--ant' flag to the command above and it will ignore '--maindir').

 ```bash